Joe Melson: Life and career

 Between 1960 and 1963, Melson recorded several singles of his own (the best known being "Hey Mister Cupid") for Hickory Records and also through Acuff-Rose Music, wrote songs for some of that label's other artists including Dan Folger.
 He then recorded a few songs for EMP Records in 1964 and 1965 that achieved limited success.
-He was the cowriter of "Run, Baby Run (Back Into My Arms)", which was a #12 Billboard hit for The Newbeats, released in 1965.
-Melson cowrote a top-30 country hit for Don Gibson in 1968 and then cowrote two songs that were top-30 country hits for Glenn Barber in 1972, with a third in 1979.
+He was the cowriter of "Run, Baby Run (Back Into My Arms)", which was a No. 12 Billboard hit for The Newbeats, released in 1965.
+Melson co-wrote a top-30 country hit for Don Gibson in 1968 and then co-wrote two songs that were top-30 country hits for Glenn Barber in 1972, with a third in 1979.

 "Only the Lonely" went to number one on the country charts in 1969 for Sonny James.
-"Blue Bayou" was a #3 hit for Linda Ronstadt in 1977 and "Crying" was a top-10 hit for Don McLean in 1981.
+"Blue Bayou" was a No. 3 hit for Linda Ronstadt in 1977 and "Crying" was a top-10 hit for Don McLean in 1981.

 Over the years, Melson continued to perform at rockabilly and nostalgia festivals, and in 2002 he was inducted into the International Rock-A-Billy Hall of Fame in Jackson, Tennessee.

-In August 2014, Melson released a triple-A sided single "Last Goodbye" / "Fields of Gold" / "Girl Back on Blue Bayou" with Australian artist Damien Leith.
+In August 2014, Melson released a triple-A sided single "Last Goodbye" / "Fields of Gold" / "Girl Back on Blue Bayou", with Australian artist Damien Leith.

+Melson died at his home in Nashville on July 1, 2026, at the age of 91.